Yashashwini0310/Deficiency-and-Allergy-Analyser/README.md

 # 5. Lastly, Deploy to Elastic Beantalk:

 (deactivate the virtual environment and then perform below steps)

-a.
+a. install awsebcli : pip install awsebcli

+b.
 Helps in initializing the eb from terminal, you can provide any name of your choice, as this creates the function on AWS eb init -p python-<version> <function_name>
 <for example: eb init -p python-3.9 AllergyAnalyzer>

-b Helps in deploying the environment created eb deploy or use eb deploy AllergyAnalyzer-env
+c.
+Helps in deploying the environment created eb deploy or use eb deploy AllergyAnalyzer-env

+d. you can open your deployed AWS domain of your project using below command eb open

+# For testing
+Run tests Locally:
+python3 manage.py test

+Run Pylint for Static Code Analysis locally if your root folder is Allergy_Analyzer: pylint Allergy_Analyzer if you want to run for each folder use: pylint user_management/

 # How to use:
 1. Register/login the application